 Lynn holds a Master’s Degree in Environmental Studies from York University in Toronto and a Bachelor’s Degree in Environmental Science from the University of Guelph, in Guelph, Ontario.
 Contact Lynn

-Matt joined MCBC at the start of 2021.
-As the Lead Instructor for Safe Routes to Schools and the Outreach Coordinator for MCBC, Matt is an educator who’s passionate about sharing the benefits of riding bicycles with students as well as new and emerging riders throughout Marin County.
+Matt joined MCBC at the start of 2021 as the Lead Instructor for Safe Routes to Schools and the Outreach Coordinator for MCBC.
+Matt managed the Cory’s Ride program the last two years and is now Program Advisor for Cory’s Ride.
+Matt is an educator who’s passionate about sharing the benefits of riding bicycles with students as well as new and emerging riders throughout Marin County.

 Matt is an avid traveler and lover of the outdoors, and can be found hiking and biking pretty much any time he has a free moment.
 Prior to SR2S/MCBC, Matt led adult and family biking tours around the world for 8 years.
 He also worked for a number of youth development organizations, particularly ones focused on helping underserved communities and children with disabilities.